 A pre-paid funeral plan allows you to pay upfront or in instalments for a funeral.
-These plans may help protect you against rising funeral costs and help relieve the financial burden on your family.
+This may help relieve the financial burden on family and protect you against rising funeral costs.

 We want to make sure that:

 - you get the plan you’ve paid for and it meets your needs

 - your money is looked after and used responsibly